akshan-main/supplychain/README.md

 # Top products- Market based
 There are 5 different markets.
 The top 6 products from each market can be seen on the graph along with the count of each product within the market.

-The products ` Perfect Fitness Perfect Rip Deck `, ` Nike Men's Free 5.0+ Running Shoe `,` Nike Men's Dri-FIT Victory Golf Polo `,` Field & Stream Sportsman 16 Gun Fire Safe ` are among the top 6 products sold in all regions.
+The products ` Perfect Fitness Perfect Rip Deck `, ` Nike Men's Free 5.0+ Running Shoe `,` Nike Men's Dri-FIT Victory Golf Polo `,` Field & Stream Sportsman 16 Gun Fire Safe ` are among the top 6 products sold in all markets.

+`Smart Watch` is the highest sold of all items in a particular market ie; it's the highest sold item in the `Pacific Asia` market but it is not among the top 6 sold products in any of the other 5 markets.

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/top_products_by_market.jpeg)